KDE/kreenshot-editor/README.md

 - Open last save location
 - // TODO: use QProcess to lookup if dolphin exists and use it, else use the existing method
     - dolphin --select
+- lib: provide different kinds of mainwidget
+   - with or without toolbar
+   - with some predefined stuff etc.
 - Settings: After saving: copy image path to clipboard
 - Select a Item
   - Handles for resizing appear